-Like functions, variables and operators, GUI objects are workspace objects and are) SAVEd with it.
-GUI Objects are also namespaces and they have a name-class of 9.
-The expression)OBJECTS or DNL 9 may be used to report their names.
-Like other namespaces, GUI objects may be copied from a saved workspace using)COPY or DCY.
+GUI Objects are namespaces with nameclass 9.2.
+Like any other namespace they arer saved in the workspace when it is saved and rebuild when the workspace is re-loaded.
+The expression )OBJECTS or [INL 9.2 may be used to report their names.
+Like other namespaces, GUI objects may be copied from a saved workspace using )COPY or [ICY].